 UNDERSTANDING OF PRACTICE MODELS AND EVIDENCE-BASED APPROACHES OF WORKING WITH FAMILIES

 Applicants do not need to have trained already in the models used by Frontline (systemic practice, motivational interviewing and parenting interventions).
 However, they should have a good understanding of evidence-based models, and must be able to demonstrate their ability to apply theory to practice.

-While you do not have to have previous management or supervisory experience, you will need to demonstrate the leadership qualities required to tackle the challenges of managing four participants.
+While you do not have to have previous management or supervisory experience, you will need to demonstrate the leadership qualities required to tackle the challenges of managing the participant unit.

 COMMITMENT TO FURTHER DEVELOPMENT AND IMPROVEMENT OF YOUR OWN PRACTICE

 You may find the application and recruitment process for the CSW role is different to previous social work roles you have applied for.
 Please do not let that deter you from applying for the role as you will be supported throughout the application process by a member of the Frontline team.

-Frontline actively encourages applications from diverse backgrounds including black and minority ethnic groups.
+Frontline actively encourages applications from diverse backgrounds including Black and minority ethnic backgrounds.